His & Hers

 A Wisp of a Plot with all of the Cookie Cutter Elements of the Typical Hallmance

 This lame effort is saved by the appeal and the talents of the two stars, Autumn Reeser and Brennan Elliot.
 As always, their superior acting skills saved the day.
 They are very engaging with whomever they are paired with and it’s about time they were paired together.
 I was not disappointed.
 I just wish they had been given a better vehicle worthy of their talents.
-And I’ve got to say that “Admiral” character gave me the creeps for some reason.
+And I’ve got to say that the “Admiral” character gave me the creeps for some reason.
 Also, a shout out to Christopher Russell, who played the romantic rival for Autumn’s affection.
 He was her leading man in one of my very favorite Hallmark Romances, Midnight Masquerade.

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 August 27, 2019